List of My Name Is Earl characters: Jerry Hazelwood

-Jeremiah "Jerry" Hazelwood (played by Craig T. Nelson) is the Warden of Camden County, As the husband of the Governor, he was caught by her in the presence of some dignitaries when he was in his underwear playing Guitar Hero.
-He is placed in an assortment of jobs of which he is incompetent.
+Jeremiah "Jerry" Hazelwood (played by Craig T. Nelson) is the Warden of Camden County, As the husband of the governor, he was caught by her in the presence of some dignitaries when he was in his underwear playing Guitar Hero.
+He is placed in an assortment of jobs for which he is incompetent.
 For instance, he was in charge of Homeland Security where he didn't think anything would happen prior to September 11, 2001.
-He eventually became warden but still initiates poorly thought out programs such as having the inmates build ladders, or having the prison guards host a Take Our Daughters to Work Day and almost had one of the short-statured inmates escape as a student.
-At one point he accidentally admits to the press that his wife the Governor has a sexual addiction and that they are also having problems in their marriage and having marriage counseling.
+He eventually became warden but still initiates poorly thought-out programs such as having the inmates build ladders, or having the prison guards host a Take Our Daughters to Work Day and almost had one of the short-statured inmates escape as a student.
+At one point he accidentally admits to the press that his wife the governor has a sexual addiction and that they are also having problems in their marriage and having marriage counseling.
 As he is afraid of violent confrontations, he often has Earl do his job, rewarding him with certificates that reduce Earl's prison time.
 He has Earl stop a gang rivalry, start a Scared Straight! program for kids, and start a program to mediate problems between victims and criminals.
 However, he later shreds all of Earl's certificates in order to keep Earl working for him.
 When Jerry sees his former roommate Darnell, he is reminded of his days as a porn star by the name of Richard Jammer in the 1980s and 1990s, and not wanting that to surface, he reinstates Earl's certificates and releases him from prison.

 Jeff Hoyne

 Jeffrey Hoyne (played by Billy Gardell) is an overweight and incompetent police officer who appears mostly in seasons 3 and 4.
-He has two identical siblings, a brother, named Billy, who works as a Warehouse worker at Waadt Appliance and is deemed the more fit of the two brothers; and an unnamed sister, both of whom are also portrayed by Gardell.
+He has two identical siblings, a brother, named Billy, who works in a warehouse at Waadt Appliance and is deemed the more fit of the two brothers; and an unnamed sister, both of whom are also portrayed by Gardell.